 NOTE 2: If there are multiple UPFs associated with the PDU session, the Session Release Request procedure (steps 2a and 2b) is done for each UPF.

-3a.The SMF responds to the AMF with the Nsmf_PDUSession_UpdateSMContext response (N2 SM Resource Release request, N1 SM Information (PDU Session Release Command))
+3a.The SMF responds to the AMF with the Nsmf_PDUSession_UpdateSMContext response (N2 SM Resource Release request, N1 SM container (PDU Session Release Command))

-The SMF creates an N1 SM Information including PDU Session Release Command message (PDU Session ID, Cause).
+The SMF creates an N1 SM container including PDU Session Release Command message (PDU Session ID, Cause).
 The Cause may indicate a trigger to establish a new PDU session with the same characteristics (e.g. when procedures related with SSC mode 2 are invoked).

 NOTE 3: SSC mode 2 is defined in TS 23.501 [2] clause 5.6.9.

 3b.
-If the PDU session release is initiated by the SMF, the SMF invokes the Namf_Communication_N1N2MessageTransfer service operation (N1 SM Information (PDU Session Release Command), skip indicator).
+If the PDU session release is initiated by the SMF, the SMF invokes the Namf_Communication_N1N2MessageTransfer service operation (N1 SM container (PDU Session Release Command), skip indicator).

-If the UP connection of the PDU session is active, the SMF shall also include the (N2 Resource Release request (PDU Session ID)) in the Namf_Communication_N1N2MessageTransfer, to release the (R)AN resources associated with the PDU session.
+If the UP connection of the PDU session is active, the SMF shall also include the N2 Resource Release request (PDU Session ID) in the Namf_Communication_N1N2MessageTransfer, to release the (R)AN resources associated with the PDU session.

 The "skip indicator" tells the AMF whether it may skip sending the N1 SM container to the UE (e.g. when the UE is in CM-IDLE mode).